-“The City is leading by example by providing transparency and accountability about our own operations, an essential component of San Francisco’s goal to reduce carbon emissions.” - Mayor Edwin M. Lee
+“The City is leading by example by providing transparency and accountability about our own operations, an essential component of San Francisco’s goal to reduce carbon emissions.” - Former Mayor Edwin M. Lee

 The report identifies high-performing buildings as well as those that may benefit from cost-effective energy efficiency investments.
-Calendar year 2012 highlights include:

-Energy benchmarking is an extension of the SFPUC’s efforts to help City departments reduce energy use and meet their climate action goals.
+Energy benchmarking is an extension of our efforts to help City departments reduce energy use and meet their climate action goals.
 We offer a range of clean energy programs including detailed energy audits and green building design assistance to help our customers find ways to save energy and money.
 Energy efficiency projects implemented by the SFPUC over the past decade are saving the City several million dollars in energy costs each year.

 For information on how the Energy Performance Ordinance applies to privately-owned buildings, visit the Department of the Environment’s web site.